imsrgadich/MS-E2112-Multivariate-Statistical-Analysis/README.md

 ============================================

 This repo contains the exercises and project for the Multivariate Statistical Analysis course.
-Most of the computer assignments were accomplished in R.
+The computer assignments were accomplished in R.